Golden triangle (universities)

 The golden triangle is the triangle formed by the university cities of Cambridge, London, and Oxford in the south east of England in the United Kingdom.
 (Note: Multiple sources state the golden triangle is formed around Oxford, Cambridge and London.)
-The triangle is occasionally referred to as the Loxbridge triangle, a portmanteau of London and Oxbridge or, when limited to five members, the G5.
+The triangle is occasionally referred to as the Loxbridge triangle, a portmanteau of London and Oxbridge or, when described as including five institutions, the G5.

 The list of universities considered to be members of the golden triangle varies between sources, but typically comprises the University of Cambridge, the University of Oxford, Imperial College London, King's College London, the London School of Economics and University College London.
 (Note: Multiple sources confirm the membership, although some omit either King's or LSE, as noted under their entries.)
 Some sources omit either or both of King's College London (Note: King's College London is not included by) and the London School of Economics; (Note: LSE is not included by) while occasionally other universities are included, e.g. the London Business School and the London School of Hygiene and Tropical Medicine, or all of the higher education institutions in the three cities.